-Most of the gold in Pennsylvania was brought down by glaciers, and left behind during a series of ice ages over millions of years.
+Most of the gold in the northern parts of Pennsylvania was brought down by glaciers, and left behind during a series of ice ages over millions of years.
 This gold originated from rich deposits in Quebec and Ontario, which became scattered across the eastern United States.
 As is typical of this sort of deposit, the gold is often widespread, and locating rich gravels to work can be difficult.
 Donít get to focused on a specific area, be sure to explore different locations and evaluate new areas to increase your odds of finding the richer gravels.

 Want to learn more about gold prospecting in the Northeast?
 Then check out our new eBook!

 Start Finding Gold! - A Guide to Prospecting in the Northeast